Rosa Acosta Smells A Homegrown Orange While Posing In Plunging Yellow Dress

 “You’re the juiciest of them all,” a fan cheekily replied.

-“Beautiful Pic Babe,” a fourth person wrote, also using four heart-eyed emoji for further emphasis.
+“Beautiful Pic Babe,” a fourth person wrote, also using four heart-eyes emoji for further emphasis.

 Many of her followers preferred to use emoji rather than words in order to convey how they felt about the image.
-The most popular appeared to be the heart-eyed and kissing emoji.
+The most popular appeared to be the heart-eyes and kissing emoji.
 Variations of the heart emoji were also used prominently.

-As previously reported by The Inquisitr, a recent image of Rosa was much racier than this one.
+As previously reported by The Inquisitr, Rosa recently posted a much racier image on Instagram.
 Posing on an inflatable raft, the model wore a skimpy string monokini that left very little to the imagination.